Doggie Decompression Training

-In these instances, playing training games with the dog or puppy, using treats or toys, can help facilitate that they bond with staff members and feel better about their surrounding environment (rather than focusing on getting them to spend more time in confinement or on a tether).
+In these instances, playing training games using treats or toys can help facilitate that a dog or puppy bonds with staff members and feels better about their surrounding environment (rather than focusing on getting them to spend more time in confinement or on a tether).

 3 Steps to Training a Dog or Puppy to Relax

 Step 1: Put your dog or puppy in a crate, behind a gate or on a tether